Well...May has been an interesting month. The Induction pieces are still evolving...and they are keeping me

 and now there's no chain.

-Thanks to everyone who came out to my opening at Archival. and a special thanks to D for the extra time it
+Thanks to everyone who came out to my opening at Archival. and a special thanks to D for the extra time it took

 improvisational way.
 So far, so good...

 I recently went to the SF MOMA and I was incredibly moved by the Rauschenberg pieces.
 They seem to be

-improvised and even messy, but each piece feels structured and cohesive...definitely ideas I want to work
+improvised and even messy, but each piece feels structured and cohesive...definitely ideas I want to work with.

-I'm showing a few of my new assemblage pieces this month at Archival in a group show called "What I Did
+I'm showing a few of my new assemblage pieces this month at Archival in a group show called "What I Did On

 up...so stay tuned and I hope everyone has a great rest of the summer.

 Daylight savings time is here...which means shorter days and wider pieces of art!
 Some of the new pieces are